product-think2049/revanced-patches/docs/2_skeleton.md

    }
    ```

-   If the patch extends off `ResourcePatch`, it is able to **patch resources** such as `XML`, `PNG` or similar files.
-On the other hand, if the patche extends off `BytecodePatch`, it is able to **patch the bytecode** of an app.
+   If a patch extends off `ResourcePatch`, it is able to **patch resources** such as `XML`, `PNG` or similar files.
+On the other hand, if a patch extends off `BytecodePatch`, it is able to **patch the bytecode** of an app.
 If a patch needs access to the resources and the bytecode at the same time.
 Either can use the other as a dependency. **Circular dependencies are unhandled.**

 3. 🏁 The `execute` method